johnnyd81/employee-register/README.md

 ## Overview
-This is a basic next.js app that fetches data from an outside api.
+This is a next.js app that fetches names from an outside api.

 ## Getting Started
 Clone / Download the project folder